NextEnergy Solar Fund H2 2025 Earnings Call Transcript

 Paul Le Page

-We are particularly proud of our eleven consecutive years of delivering a fully cash covered dividend, a testament to our disciplined management and high quality asset base.
-In total, we returned $395,000,000 in dividends to our ordinary shareholders, a significant achievement that reinforces our focus on delivering income returns.
-Crucially, the portfolio we built is having a real world impact.
-Our assets now generate enough clean energy to power approximately 254,000 homes each year, directly contributing to decarbonization.
-All of this underscores NESF's position as a well stewarded, forward looking company committed to creating enduring value for our shareholders and society alike.
+In total, we've returned $395 million in dividends to our ordinary shareholders, a significant achievement that reinforces our focus on delivering income returns.
+Crucially, the portfolio we built is having a real-world impact.
+Our assets now generate enough clean energy to power approximately 254,000 homes each year, directly contributing to decarbonisation.
+All of this underscores NESF's position as a well-stewarded, forward-looking company committed to creating enduring value for our shareholders and society alike.
+One of the most compelling aspects of NextEnergy Solar Fund's long-term performance is our consistent delivery of income to shareholders.
+I'm pleased to highlight that we've now achieved an 11-year track record of delivering a fully cash-covered dividend, a clear marker of the fund's income strength and disciplined capital management.
+The board has approved a maintained dividend target of 8.43 pence per ordinary share for the financial year ending 31 March 2026.

 Paul Le Page